RocketCommunicationsInc/astro/packages/web-components/src/components/rux-segmented-button/readme.md

 ### Usage

 Pass an Array of segments via the `data` attribute on the Segmented Button custom element.
 Segment items in the `data` Array must be objects with a `label` string.
-The first item in the Array will be auto-selected unless another segment item has a `selected` property with a truthy value
+The first item in the Array will be auto-selected unless another segment item has a `selected` property with a truthy value.
+Avoid labels with the same text, as this will interfere with selecting segments.

 ### Properties for items within the `data` Array